-The Shareholders of the Company has renewed the Company's authority to purchase its own shares of up to 10% of the issued and paid up share capital at the last Annual General Meeting held on 29 October 2012.
-However, the Company had not undertaken any share buy-back exercise for the financial year ended 31 May 2013 and as at the reporting date, the Company has yet to implement any share buy-back.
+The Shareholders of the Company have renewed the Company's authority to purchase its own shares of up to 10% of the issued and paid up share capital at the last Annual General Meeting held on 28 October 2013.
+However, the Company had not undertaken any share buy-back exercise for the financial year ended 31 May 2014 and as at the reporting date, the Company has yet to implement any share buy-back.